 The annoying person is hard to leave out of plans

 The other group members also find them kind of bothersome, but they're around so much, including when plans are being made, that there's no way not to invite them.
 Maybe they're roommates with two of the members, or they sit in the same area as most of the group at the office.
-Everyone's resigned themselves to the person being around and doesn't question it anymore.
+Everyone's resigned themselves to them being around and don't question it anymore.

 The annoying person is good at finding out about the group's plans and inviting themselves along